Part 5

 If you follow the northern path between the Pyramid and Other Stages through an area which has become known as "The Reach" you will stumble across a venue which popped up unannounced in 2022 called The Hive.
 If you are rushing between the 2 main stages it's very easy to get waylaid here by something unexpected.

 The Reach also plays host to the BBC Introducing stage, where up and coming bands from around the country are invited to play, having been chosen for the honour by local BBC Radio stations.
 Ed Sheeran played his first Glastonbury gig on this stage in 2011.
 And just 6 years later he was headlining on the Pyramid.
+This is the hugely impressive Dead Pony from Glasgow fulfilling their dreams of playing at Glastonbury in 2022.

 On the track which leads from the Pyramid Stage to the Woodsies tent you can find San Remo.
 There have been several incarnations here over the years.
 From 2011 to 2019 it was a venue called the "Beat Hotel".
 In 2010 it was the “Cocktail & Dreams” karaoke bar and prior to that it was the “Guardian Lounge”, where some of the big name bands appearing on the main stages over the weekend played more intimate sets.
-The line up at San Remo included a good mixture of live acts and DJs right through to 3am each night from Thursday to Sunday in 2023.
+The line up at San Remo included a good mixture of live acts and DJs right through to 3am each night from Thursday to Sunday in 2024.

 Close to the West Holts Stage you can find the Glasto Latino area.
 Live salsa and tango music is played here from Wednesday evening onwards and experts and beginners alike can hit the dancefloor and also join in the free classes throughout the daytime.
 They do a very quaffable Mojito here and not unreasonably priced too.